 2. which practices are the riskiest to change and why?

-3. how long should you try the “proper” way before considering change?
+3. how long should you try the “proper” way before considering a change?

 4. is modifying the practices a sign of Agile maturity of advanced Agile usage?